getify/You-Dont-Know-JS/async & performance/ch6.md

 However, if a TCO-capable engine can realize that the `foo(y+1)` call is in *tail position* meaning `bar(..)` is basically complete, then when calling `foo(..)`, it doesn't need to create a new stack frame, but can instead re-use the existing stack frame from `bar(..)`.
 That's not only faster, but it also uses less memory.

-That sort of optimization isn't a big deal in a simple snippet, but it becomes a *much bigger deal* when dealing with recursion, especially if the recursion could have resulted in hundreds or thousands of stack frames, but with TCO the engine can perform all those calls with a single stack frame.
+That sort of optimization isn't a big deal in a simple snippet, but it becomes a *much bigger deal* when dealing with recursion, especially if the recursion could have resulted in hundreds or thousands of stack frames.
+With TCO the engine can perform all those calls with a single stack frame!

 Recursion is a hairy topic in JS because without TCO, engines have had to implement arbitrary (and different!) limits to how deep they will let the recursion stack get before they stop it, to prevent running out of memory.
 With TCO, recursive functions with *tail position* calls can essentially run unbounded, because there's never any extra usage of memory!